Xysma

-Xysma is a Finnish rock band that was founded in 1988 in Naantali, a small town near Turku.
+Xysma is a Finnish rock & early metal band that was founded in 1988 in Naantali, a small town near Turku.
 The band split up in 1998, but reunited in 2006 for a memorial gig, and reunited again in 2011.

 History

 Formation and early years

 In the beginning Xysma played grindcore and death metal.
 The band played at the Turku underground center Panimo, and created an intense yet short-lived scene.
 Soon after, the death metal/grindcore influence spread to the Helsinki area, with bands such as Abhorrence (which soon evolved into the melodic death metal band Amorphis).

 Xysma's first demo, Swarming of the Maggots, was widely distributed via tape trading and became a cult classic (it was remastered and released in the 2004 Xysma compilation CD).
 The band’s music was inspired by the early pioneers of the genre like Carcass and Napalm Death.
 With the following mini-albums, Above the Mind of Morbidity and Fata Morgana, the latter being released in the United States with the famous Seraphic Decay label, Xysma evolved towards less extreme metal.